AckeeCZ/prettier-config/README.md

    }
    ```
    This script is going to recursively format code (code = files that match the `*.{js,md,scss,css,jsx}` glob pattern) in your `src/` directory with Prettier rules from `prettier.config.js` file.

----

-## How to propose a change to the config

-1. Create MR with your update.
-2. Post link to the MR to [#webari](https://ackee.slack.com/messages/C07BZ9K32) Slack channel.
-3. Let the team to vote.